The Youth Connection 2017 Programming Participation and Highlights

 The Youth Connection Ticket to Float Program

-The Youth Connection 14th Annual After-School Fair
+The Youth Connection 16th Annual After-School/Back-to-School/Off-to-College Fair

-Total participants: 1,800 Detroit Parents and Youth, 100 volunteers; 100 after‐school programs, vendors and healthcare professionals
+Total participants: 1,000 Detroit Parents and Youth; 100 volunteers, 100 after‐school programs

-Comcast Internet Essentials Resume and Online
+Comcast Internet Essentials Resume and Online Job Search Program

 In partnership with Comcast, the Youth Connection provided computer literacy, resume, and online job-hunting seminars for parents and youth of the Osborn Community.
 The trainings were conducted the first week in September and gave over 30 people the chance to make/revise a resume and tips on using online job search sites.
 Comcast also promoted their $9.95 per month high speed internet program.

-Total Participants: 34 parents and young adults from Detroit
+Total Participants: 66 parents and young adults from Detroit

 9:00 a.m. - 5:00 p.m.

 Due to the COVID-19 Pandemic, The Youth Connection Offices are closed for face-to-face meetings until further notice.
 Staff are available by phone at (313) 826-7099 or by email at email@example.com.